-

 TIN stands for Tax Identification Number.
 It is equivalent to the Danish CPR number or Steuerliche Identifikationsnummer in Germany.

-OECD has created an overview explaining each country’s name and rules regarding a TIN-no.
+The OECD has created an overview explaining each country’s name and rules regarding the TIN.

 The TIN is issued by the country of residence and must be obtained by you, the employee, to pass on to SDU.